-Section 15.6 Meal Allowance
+Section 14.3 - Meal Allowance

-- A. When the nature of overtime work or emergency work is such that employees cannot be relieved or cannot leave the job to obtain a meal, a meal will be provided by the employer and brought to the employees, if so requested. - B. Employees assigned to an emergency twelve (12) hour shift will receive a one-half (1⁄2) hour paid meal break. - C. An employee working non-scheduled overtime including call outs of at least two (2) hours will receive a meal allowance of \$15.00 and then at four (4) hour intervals while continuing to work overtime. - D. Employee's will not be eligible for meal allowance when working scheduled overtime on a regularly scheduled day off unless the number of hours worked exceeds their normally scheduled total daily hours of work.
+- A. When the nature of overtime work or emergency work is such that employees cannot be relieved or cannot leave the job to obtain a meal, a meal will be provided by the employer and brought to the employees, if so requested. - B. Employees assigned to an emergency twelve (12) hour shift will receive a one-half (1/2) hour paid meal break. - C. An employee working non-scheduled overtime including call outs at least two (2) hours before or beyond his/her regular shift and at four (4) hour intervals while continuing to work thereafter shall be eligible for a meal allowance of \$15.00.